 MintMCP provides complete audit trails of every MCP interaction, access request, and configuration change.
 This observability infrastructure supports:

-- SOC 2 Type II attestation with documented security controls
+- **SOC 2 Type II audited **security controls

 - Compliance-ready audit logging for regulated environments